 Travelling to a destination where armed conflict is a known risk

 If armed conflict is a known risk where you're planning to travel, read the travel advice for your destination thoroughly.
 If our level of advice for your destination is at level 4, do not travel to this location.
 If the level of advice is at level 3, reconsider your need to go there.

-If despite our advice you travel to a country where there’s the risk of armed conflict, you may not be able leave the location if the situation deteriorates.
-We can’t guarantee your safety if you choose to travel to that location.
+If despite our advice you travel to a country where there's the risk of armed conflict, you may not be able to leave the location if the situation deteriorates.
+We can't guarantee your safety if you choose to travel to that location.
 Consular services may be limited due to the security situation.
 Travel insurance will likely not be available.